tamasgal/km3pipe/doc/db.rst

     Options:
         STREAM      Name of the stream.
-        CSV_FILE    Tab separated data for the runsummary tables.
+        CSV_FILE    Whitespace separated data for the runsummary tables.
         PARAMETERS  List of parameters separated by space (e.g. detid=29).
         -h --help   Show this screen.